ActivitySpaceLab/wellbeing-mapper-app/docs/USER_GUIDE.md

 ### Available to Everyone

-**Locations History**
-- View a list of all recorded locations with timestamps and coordinates
-- You can delete individual entries by swiping left

 **Export Data**
 - Export all your location and survey data as a JSON file
 - This creates a backup you can save or share